GalacticBot/galactic-docs/docs/faq.md

 Check the mute type with `/moderation mute`.
 Some types of mutes don't always work with the way you've configured your permissions.
 Try changing to a different type and run the create on the existing role to have the bot check its permissions.
 If neither of these options solve your issue, try using type 3 (uses discord timeouts).

+## Missing tempban and hardban
+Tempban is now under the ban command, simply add a duration to the ban.
+Same with hardban, except use the option days, which tells discord to delete x amount of days worth of messages from the user.